mdsaban/sql-editor/README.md

 ## Features
 -   **Overall Layout**: There are 3 sections mainly.
-	- First one if where user can see their saved queries and data tables/sources.
+	- First section section displays the user's saved queries and data tables/sources.
-	- Second section is the SQL editor for writing multiple queries, with tabs.
-Since the users want to run multiple queries at a time.
+	- The second section is a SQL editor for writing queries at once.
+It has tabs because users want to run different queries together.
-	- Third is result section, where the results are shown for the query that is run by the user.
+	- The final section is dedicated to presenting the results of the user-executed queries.
-	-

 -  **Saved Queries**: The saved queries of the user will be shown here, they can re-run it or delete it anytime once they are not needed.

 -  **Data tables/sources**: It displays the list of tables and the columns in it, so that user can quickly reference to it when they are writing a query.
 They can also search through these data using the search feature provided.

+-  **SQL Query Input**:  This is where the user can enter their query.
+It features automatic syntax highlighting for SQL and offers hints and autocompletes SQL keywords.

--  **Run Query**: User can write a query and the run it.
+-  **Run Query**: The user can type in a query and then execute it.

 -  **Save Query**: User can save their queries.
 And they can see it in `Saved Queries` section.